juanky201271/RepData_PeerAssessment1/PA1_template.md

 ```

 ## Imputing missing values
-### Note that there are a number of days/intervals where there are missing values (coded as NA).
-The presence of missing days may introduce bias into some calculations or summaries of the data

 ### 1. Calculate and report the total number of missing values in the dataset (i.e. the total number of rows with NAs)